aranasaurus/zenircbot-meme/README.md

 ====
 The service will also send topic messages to the !meme command on topic change, if your version of zenircbot supports it.
 I have a fork of it on my github, which supports it, and will update here after I send a pull request to wraithan.

+Also it uses http://memecaptain.com for the meme genereation.
+You could theoretically run that on your own server using https://github.com/mmb/meme_captain